javierbrea/eslint-plugin-boundaries/README.md

 **ESLint Plugin Boundaries** is an ESLint plugin that helps you maintain clean architecture by enforcing boundaries between different parts of your codebase.
 Define your architectural layers, specify how they can interact, and get instant feedback when boundaries are violated.

-- **Architectural Enforcement**: Define elements and dependency rules that match your project's architecture
+- **Architectural Enforcement**: Define dependency rules that match your project's architecture
+- **Multi-Layer Classification**: Every file or dependency in your project can be described across three independent dimensions simultaneously — its architectural element, its own file category, and its origin.
+Define rules for any combination.
 - **Flexible Configuration**: Adapt the plugin to any project structure.
 It works with monorepos, modular architectures, layered patterns, and any custom structure you can imagine
 - **Real-time Feedback**: Get immediate ESLint errors when imports violate your architectural rules